blakewilsonquantinuum/lambeq-public/docs/cli.rst

     $ lambeq -r cups -i sentences.txt -o diagrams.txt

 .. note::
-    Some readers, such as the :py:obj:`spiders_reader` instance of the :py:class:`.LinearReader` class, may convert the pregroup diagram into a monoidal form that is too complicated to be rendered properly in a text console.
-In these cases, diagrams must be stored as images.
+    Some readers, such as the :py:obj:`spiders_reader`, :py:obj:`stairs_reader` instances of the :py:class:`.LinearReader` class, or an instance of a :py:class:`.TreeReader`, may convert the pregroup diagram into a monoidal form that is too complicated to be rendered properly in a text console.
+In these cases, diagrams cannot be displayed as text.

 Rewrite rules and ansätze
 -------------------------